playframework/playframework/documentation/manual/gettingStarted/ImplementingHelloWorld.md

 You are now ready to test the new page.
 If you stopped the application for some reason, restart it with the `sbt run` command.

-Enter the URL <http://localhost:9000/hello> to view the results of your work.
+Enter the URL <a target="play-docs" href="http://localhost:9000">http://localhost:9000</a> to view the results of your work.
 The browser should respond with something like the following:

 [[images/hello-page.png]]